Get exclusive member benefits & effect social change. Join Today

 Other common symptoms of scarlet fever include:

-The doctor will also perform a physical exam.
-During the exam, the doctor will examine the mouth, tongue, throat and tonsils, check for enlarged lymph nodes, and look at the appearance and texture of the rash.
+Your child’s doctor will first perform a physical exam to check for signs of scarlet fever.
+During the exam, your doctor will check the condition of your child’s tongue, throat, and tonsils.
+They’ll also look for enlarged lymph nodes and examine the appearance and texture of the rash.

 In most cases, the rash and other symptoms of scarlet fever will be gone in about two weeks.
-However, if left untreated, scarlet fever can cause serious complications, including:
+However, when it’s left untreated, scarlet fever can cause serious complications.
+These can include:

 Written by: Shannon Johnson